-The Office of Student Conduct and Community Standards administers the student misconduct procedure as codified in the Wisconsin Administrative Code as the University of Wisconsin System (UWS) Chapter 17.
+The Sexual Misconduct Resource and Response Program, in coordination with the Office of Student Conduct and Community Standards administers the student misconduct procedure as codified in the Wisconsin Administrative Code as the University of Wisconsin System (UWS) Chapter 17 as it applies to sexual assault, dating violence and domestic violence, stalking, sexual harassment and sexual exploitation.
 Chapter 17 authorizes the following sanctions for violations of the student code: written reprimand, denial of specified university privileges, imposing reasonable terms and conditions on continued student status, restitution, removal of the student from the course in progress, disciplinary probation, suspension, and expulsion.
 Please see the Campus Disciplinary Procedures section of this document for further information.
-You may also contact the Office of Student Conduct and Community Standards for more information about the investigation process on campus when the respondent is a UW student.
+You may also contact the Sexual Misconduct Resource and Response Program for more information about the investigation process on campus when the respondent is a UW student.
 For more information, click here.